SALE

 Licenses must be renewed annually.

 Airbnb operators are also required to apply for a commercial activity license.
 You can apply online or make an appointment to visit the Permit and License Center in person.
-You are also required to obtain a zoning permit.
+You must also get a zoning permit.

 The city requires safety measures such as smoke alarms on every floor and in every bedroom and carbon monoxide alarms.